 - Be clear about the format you want students to use in portfolio structure and presentation.
 Provide either a pro-forma or detailed guidelines for the design of the structure.

-- Inform all assessors that they do not necessarily need to read every word of a portfolio (particularly of the evidence) to be able to form a confident judgment on the basis of the critical reflection.
+- Inform assessors that they do not necessarily need to read every word of a portfolio to be able to form a confident judgement on the basis of the critical reflection.

 Portfolio assessment may raise diversity issues.
 For example, students with disabilities, for whom learning and assessment adjustments have been made, may need to submit a modified form of portfolio, or to be supported in the preparation of their portfolio.
 Responding to individual circumstances is the best way of ensuring that all students have an equal opportunity to demonstrate their learning and achievements.